awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sqs-queues.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `FifoQueue`  <a name="aws-sqs-queue-fifoqueue"></a>
 If set to true, creates a FIFO queue\.
-If you don't specify this property, AAmazon SQS creates a standard queue\.
+If you don't specify this property, Amazon SQS creates a standard queue\.
 For more information, see [FIFO queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html) in the *Amazon SQS Developer Guide*\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)